Learn about Role-Based Access Control (RBAC)

 When do I need to implement RBAC?

-Implement RBAC in the following situations:
+Implement RBAC when you want to achieve the following results:

 Who can use RBAC?